climateengine/spfi-docs-public/workflows/README.md

 ## Workflow Templates

 There are a number of predefined `WorkflowTemplate`s.
 These are shared across all projects.
-These workflows are defined in a internal private repo.
+These workflows are defined in an internal private repo.

 This workflow runs a subset of what we run when building the docs when a PR is published against this repo.